 Noticeboard

-The surgery will be closed for Staff Training on Thursday 21st March from 1.00pm and will re-open on Friday 22nd March at 8.00am.
+The surgery will be closed on Thursday 4th July 2024 at 1pm and will re-open on Friday 5th July at 8.00am.

 Join the Staffordshire and Stoke-on-Trent People's Panel.
 Help inform health and care services in your local area, by taking part in several short online surveys throughout the year.